|Teaching method||Contact hours|

 Assumed knowledge on:

 The BSc-internship (YWU-70318) is a supervised and structured working experience in an international professional setting that enables students to gain practical and international experience in the field of land and water management.
 In this part students will experience the international, interdisciplinary and intercultural nature of the domain, as well as its complexity.
-Students are required to reflect on these aspects of the domain as well as on their own performance in this international land and water management context.
+Students are required to reflect on these aspects as well as on their own performance in this international land and water management context.
 To conclude the course, students are required to participate in sessions during which they reflect on and present their experiences during their internship in the form of a back to office presentation and a (reflection) report.
-Furthermore they participate in a self-assessment, making them aware of their competences and enabling them to design their future learning paths (choice for minor, MSc, MSc specialization and future career).
-The data and information gathered during the internship are also meant for the BSc-thesis (YWU-80812 BSc Thesis International Land and Water Management).
+They conclude the report with a section on their future learning paths (choice for minor, MSc, MSc specialization and future career).
+During the internship, also data and information is gathered for the BSc-thesis (YWU-80812 BSc Thesis International Land and Water Management).

 After successful completion of this course students are expected to be able to: